trambarhq/relaks-starwars-example-sequel/README.md

 };
 ```

-`List` ([list.jsx](https://github.com/trambarhq/relaks-starwars-example-isomorphic/blob/master/src/widgets/list.jsx)) is a component that draw a list of items:
+We have moved the code for drawing a list of items into the reusable component `List` ([list.jsx](https://github.com/trambarhq/relaks-starwars-example-isomorphic/blob/master/src/widgets/list.jsx)):

 ```javascript
 import React from 'react';